rimrachai-marma/mern_stack-eshop/README.md

 ## Features

 > Full featured with...

 - Protected and nested route
+- Form validation
 - Shopping cart and that save to the backend database when user login.
 - Product reviews and ratings
 - Product pagination